 The October 1924 issue of Architect and Engineer gave the building a big spread including thirteen photos in an article entitled "A New Club Building in Southern California."
 Originally the club’s executive offices were on the ground floor.
 The second floor included lounges and a library.
 The fourth floor offered an assembly room and dining area for 500 people.
 The fifth floor had an art gallery and two small club rooms.
 The club's motto is on the facade: "In essentials unity – in non-essentials liberty – and in all things charity."

-Seating: The original capacity was 1,220 with 920 on the main floor and 300 in the balcony.
-In later years the capacity was down to 1,100.
-The seats were pulled out during the 2017-2019 renovation period and, as of 2023, not yet been replaced.
+The seats were pulled out during the 2017-2019 renovation period and, as of 2024, had not yet been replaced.
 The smaller theatre on the third floor, originally called the Lecture Hall, has a capacity of 250 but no seating is permanently installed there.

 Stage data: Scroll halfway down the interior views page for photos and a bit of tech information.
 In a pre-opening story the Times noted that the proscenium was 36' wide, the stage depth was 24' and it was 80' wall to wall.